 It helps you reach different types of customers in one fell swoop.
-When you combine tactics like emailing potential consumers with SEO optimization for your website, you’re able to capture leads from across the spectrum—from people who find your brand through search engines all the way down to those who hear about it through word-of-mouth recommendations from friends and family members who follow along on social media platforms like Facebook or Instagram.
+When you combine tactics like emailing potential consumers with SEO optimization for your website, you’re able to capture leads from across the spectrum—from people who find your brand through search engines down to those who hear about it through word-of-mouth recommendations from friends and family members who follow along on social media platforms like Facebook or Instagram.

 3. Track Results Across Platforms

-It allows you to track campaigns success across multiple platforms at once so you know what works best where!
+It allows you to track campaign success across multiple platforms at once so you know what works best where!
 When you use fusion marketing instead of just one tactic at a time (like email or digital advertising), you’re able to track everything at once and see what works best in which channels.

 This is especially important if you are trying to grow a brand from scratch because it will help you determine which tactics work best together so you can scale up your efforts quickly.